The-New-Maps-Project/website/docs/docs3.md

 ### "Run Algorithm" Button

 The "Run Algorithm" Button will show a popup where settings to run the browser algorithm can be toggled before it is run.
-The New Maps Project Redistricting Algorithm can be run on a map in the editing suite.
+The New Maps Project Redistricting Algorithm can be run on a map in the Editing Suite.
 Please see the "Browser Algorithm" section for details.

 ### The Visualized Map